Kew Gardens–Union Turnpike station: Construction and opening

 On December 18, 1931, Robert Moses, president of the Long Island State Park Commission, announced that the New York City Board of Transportation halted work on the construction of the station to revise the plan for the underpass under Queens Boulevard to eliminate a bottleneck.
-Originally, the underpass would have been 44 ft wide.
+Originally, the underpass would have been 44 ft wide; by 1932, the underpass was planned to be 80 ft wide.
 On May 7, 1933, it was announced that work on the underpass under Queens Boulevard, which was being done by the Slattery Daino Corporation, would be completed early, and that work would begin the following week on the construction of a temporary roadway over the underpass.

 The first section of the line opened on August 19, 1933 from the connection to the Eighth Avenue Line at 50th Street to Roosevelt Avenue in Jackson Heights.
 Later that year, a $23 million loan was approved to finance the remainder of the line, along with other IND lines.
 The remainder of the line was built by the Public Works Administration.
 In 1934 and 1935, construction of the extension to Jamaica was suspended for 15 months and was halted by strikes.
 Construction was further delayed due to a strike in 1935, instigated by electricians opposing wages paid by the General Railway Signal Company.

 In August 1936, tracks were installed all the way to 178th Street, and the stations to Union Turnpike were completed.
 On December 31, 1936, the IND Queens Boulevard Line was extended by eight stops, and 3.5 mi, from its previous terminus at Roosevelt Avenue to Union Turnpike.
 The construction of the extension to Kew Gardens brought significant growth to Queens, specifically in Forest Hills and Kew Gardens.
 New apartment buildings were being built as a result of the subway line, and it transformed both Forest Hills and Kew Gardens from quiet residential communities of one-family houses to active population centers.
 Following the line's completion, there was an increase in the property values of buildings around Queens Boulevard.
 On April 24, 1937, the IND Queens Boulevard Line was extended four stops to 169th Street, with 169th Street and Parsons Boulevard serving as terminals.